 On October 1, 2010, the Weeneebayko Health Ahtuskaywin integrated with the James Bay General Hospital to become the Weeneebayko Area Health Authority (WAHA) — a public hospital, under the Public Hospitals Act, in the Province of Ontario.

-At present, the Weeneebayko Area Health Authority is in a five-year transfer agreement with the federal government, Weeneebayko Area Health Integration Framework Agreement (WAHIFA).
-Signatories to the WAHIFA include The Corporation of the Town of Moosonee, MoCreebec Non-Profit Development Corporation, Fort Albany First Nation, Attawapiskat First Nation, Kashechewan First Nation, Weenusk First Nation.
-It oversees the management of hospital facilities, its buildings and lands.
+Signatories to the Weeneebayko Area Health Integration Framework Agreement (WAHIFA) include The Corporation of the Town of Moosonee, MoCreebec Non-Profit Development Corporation, Fort Albany First Nation, Attawapiskat First Nation, Kashechewan First Nation, and Weenusk First Nation.

 In 1950, the Moose Factory Indian and Inuit Hospital was constructed as a tuberculosis facility, funded with federal government dollars and built in the shape of the Cross of Lorraine.
 It was a 200-bed facility treating patients from as far away as the Northwest Territories and providing hospital services to the east and west coasts of the James and Hudson Bays.
 Over the years, the treatment of tuberculosis took on a different treatment plan and hospitals such as this were no longer required.